opnfv/ovsnfv/docs/release/scenarios/os-nosdn-ovs/scenario.description.rst

 References
 ==========

-For more information on the OPNFV Colorado release, please visit http://www.opnfv.org/colorado
+For more information on the OPNFV Danube release, please visit http://www.opnfv.org/colorado